webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 Some of these functions which may be of use to behaviors authors are:

-- `scrollAndClick` - scroll element into view and click
+- `scrollAndClick`: scroll element into view and click
-- `sleep` - sleep for specified timeout (ms)
+- `sleep`: sleep for specified timeout (ms)
-- `waitUntil` - wait until a certain predicate is true
+- `waitUntil`: wait until a certain predicate is true
-- `waitUntilNode` - wait until a DOM node exists
+- `waitUntilNode`: wait until a DOM node exists
-- `xpathNode` - find a DOM node by xpath
+- `xpathNode`: find a DOM node by xpath
-- `xpathNodes` - find and iterate all DOM nodes by xpath
+- `xpathNodes`: find and iterate all DOM nodes by xpath
-- `xpathString` - find a string attribute by xpath
+- `xpathString`: find a string attribute by xpath
-- `iterChildElem` - iterate over all child elements of given element
+- `iterChildElem`: iterate over all child elements of given element
-- `iterChildMatches` - iterate over all child elements that match a specific xpath
+- `iterChildMatches`: iterate over all child elements that match a specific xpath
-- `isInViewport` - determine if a given element is in the visible viewport
+- `isInViewport`: determine if a given element is in the visible viewport
-- `scrollToOffset` - scroll to particular offset
+- `scrollToOffset`: scroll to particular offset
-- `scrollIntoView` - smoothly scroll particular element into view.
+- `scrollIntoView`: smoothly scroll particular element into view
-- `getState` - increment a state counter and return all state counters + string message.
+- `getState`: increment a state counter and return all state counters + string message

-More detailed reference will be added in the future.
+More detailed references will be added in the future.